Emergency Assistance Plus

 When crossing country borders or repatriating, there can be additional costs involved.
 Many airports charge landing and handling fees when patients are transferred using chartered planes, which adds to the cost of the flight.

-Lastly, if a patient is being transferred from a nation that is deemed a conflict zone or a high-risk area, obtaining authorization for emergency repatriation can be costly, which increases the total medical repatriation costs.
+Lastly, if a patient is being transferred from a nation that is deemed a conflict zone or a high-risk area, obtaining authorization for emergency medical repatriation can be costly, which increases the total repatriation costs.

 Does health insurance cover the cost?

+Sometimes, but not always.
 All health insurance plans are different, and your best bet to understand if your individual life flight situation will be covered by insurance is to speak directly with your provider.

 That said, there are some things you should know.